-Through a specially commissioned virtual reality reconstruction, you'll step into the dazzling world of the 1st Duke and Duchess of Northumberland in this sparkling recreation of the glass drawing room at Northumberland House, London.
+Through a specially commissioned virtual reality reconstruction, step into the dazzling world of the 1st Duke and Duchess of Northumberland in this sparkling recreation of the glass drawing room at Northumberland House, London.
 You can explore every corner of this now-lost interior and see the mirrored glass panels come alive in candlelight.

 Designed for Hugh Percy, 1st Duke of Northumberland (1714-1786), by celebrated architect Robert Adam (1728-1792),the glass drawing room was subsequently altered and finally dismantled in 1874, before the house was demolished.
 It has not been seen in its original form for 200 years, until now.

 The virtual space was developed using surviving glass panels and furniture from the V&A Museum and the collection of the Duke of Northumberland, as well as objects in the collection of the National Trust, The Corning Museum of Glass, and the architect’s original design drawings from Sir John Soane’s Museum.

 The Glass Drawing Room is available to download on the Oculus App Lab, for free.